AreozUK/HWID-Finder/README.md

 ## How to use:
 * Run the file and use the Grab HWID Button which will then display your HWID.
-* Or you can use the Function I used to Grab a HWID and use it for yourself
+* Or you can use the Function I used to Grab the HWID and use it for yourself

 ## Created and Compiled In: